hellomohit722/git-mosh/03 Browsing History/09- Checking Out a Commit.md

 ![Commit history](./images/09-01.png "Commit history")

-Until now all the commits created are part of a branch, the `master` or `main`.
+Until all the commits created are part of a branch, the `master` or `main`.
 The way Git represents branches is using a pointer, so `master` is pointing to the last commit created.
 As we create new commits master moves forward to point to the last commit.

 ![Master branch](./images/09-02.png "Master branch")